Understanding Godot's Node System: Coming from Unity

 Godot node tree visualization showing hierarchical structure

 If you're coming from Unity, Godot's node system might seem different at first.
 But once you understand it, you'll find it's incredibly elegant and flexible.
-Let's break down how it works.
+Instead of attaching components to empty GameObjects, you compose functionality by nesting specialized nodes in a tree.
+Let's break down how it works and why so many developers prefer it.

 The Core Concept: Everything is a Node

 In Unity, you have GameObjects with Components.
 In Godot, you have Nodes arranged in a tree.
-Each node type has specific functionality built in—there's no separate concept of components.
+Each node type has specific functionality built in — a Sprite2D renders images, a CharacterBody2D handles physics-based movement, a Camera2D follows the action.
+There's no separate concept of components because the nodes themselves are the building blocks.

 Unity vs Godot Mental Model